Top 10 Observability Tools in 2026: APM Platforms Compared

 - Datadog: Market leader with full feature set

-- Dynatrace: AI-powered automation
+- Dynatrace: AI-powered automation for large, complex environments

-- Splunk: Security and compliance focus
+- Splunk: Security and compliance-first organizations

 By Use Case